dirkwhoffmann/vAmigaTS/Sprites/spritedma/README.md

 Modified SPRxCTL at the end of a rasterline, just before the next control word pair would be read.

+#### sprdma18

+Shows that sprite DMA can be switched off manually by writing into SPRxCTL under certain conditions.

 Dirk Hoffmann, 2019